Sofia-Arias017/Sofia-Arias017/README.md

-## Hi 👋, I'm Danna Sofia Arias Rojas
+<h1 align="center">Hi 👋, I'm Danna Sofia Arias Rojas</h1>
+<h3 align="center">Hi, my name is Sofia.
+I’m interested in learning about technology and continuing to develop my programming skills.
+I enjoy working on projects that challenge me and help me grow, and I like being part of a team to achieve great results.</h3>